Variable selection and basis learning for ordinal classification: The choice of ordinal weights

 \subsection{Comparison of ordinal weights}

-We present a numerical comparison of ordinal weights, discussed in the preceding sections and based on Spearman's rank correlation, Kendall's $ \tau $, the $t$-test-based trend test, and the two-step procedure.
-To generate a toy data example, we consider $ K=4 $ groups with group means
+We present a numerical comparison of the ordinal weights, based on Spearman's rank correlation, Kendall's $ \tau $, the $t$-test-based trend test, and the two-step procedure.
+We consider $K=4$ groups where the first five are all ordinal variables, next five are nominal variables, and the rest of variables have no mean difference.
+We assume Gaussian model, $ X\:|\:Y = j \sim N(\mu_j, \Sigma)$, with $p=200$, and generate $ 50 $ random samples per group and calculate ordinal weights.
+The ordinal weights, averaged over 50 repetitions, are shown in Figure \ref{fig: ordinal weights}.
+(See Section S3 of the supplementary material for simulation setting.)